you play the game well

 I haven’t been able to relate to what it’s like to be the receiver of narcissistic behaviors until now.

-{I don’t want to say victim because I am working towards full responsibility of my life and event though that is true, I do also see that I was a victim of narcissism}
+{I don’t want to say victim because I am working towards full responsibility of my life and even though that is true, I do also see that I was a victim of narcissism}

 I was familiar with how this felt because I grew up with my birth mom who wasn’t well in many ways.
 She had addictions {I usually say she is an addict but right now this doesn’t feel right to say that}.
-I know that narcissism and addiction go hand in hand.
+I know that narcissism and addiction can go hand in hand {behaviorally, they are similar}.
 Now saying this could be triggering but I’m not saying someone with addiction has the personality disorder {narcissism} but they fall into those traits due to the addiction.
 They could also have a personality disorder.
 But with a lot of people {I’ve experienced first hand} their narcissism goes away when they heal their addiction.

 I do not believe that healing from an addiction means stopping the addiction.
 There’s a reason there is an addiction.
 And to be clear I think addictive behavior is a spectrum and in this letter I’m mostly referring to substance abuse.